Welcome Guest:

 • Headless Horseman Attacks: In Kharanos, Goldshire, Azure Watch, Razor Hill, Brill, and Falconwing Square you can take on quests to practice firefighting which then leads to summoning the Headless Horseman who attacks the villages and sets them on fire.
 Successfully putting the fire out and defeating the Shade of the Horseman grants you a quest completion and some awesome treats.

-• Trick of Treating: Every hour you can talk to an innkeeper who will give you either a Trick or a Treat.
+• Trick of Treating: You used to go every hour you can talk to an innkeeper who will give you either a Trick or a Treat.
 A treat will give you an awesome treat bag with some treats in it.
 A trick will turn you into ghost, bat, kitten, Diablo, skeleton, pirate, frog, or ninja.
+You now visit Candy Buckets.

 • Sinister Squashling Pet: Available from the Headless Horseman or a treat bag.